Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Because the VAT is ‘reversed’ the responsibility of accounting for it is now on the customer, rather than the supplier.
 This also means the seller doesn’t need to register for VAT in the country where the ‘supply’ is made (the place of supply is the country that goods or services are supplied to).

-Let’s say you hired a web developer who’s based in Spain to work on your website, and they charge you £200.
-The web developer won’t add VAT onto their invoice, but they will add a mandatory reference indicating that the reverse charge needs to be applied.
+Let’s say you hired a web developer based in Spain to work on your website, and they charge you £200.
+The web developer won’t add VAT onto their invoice, but they will add a mandatory reference indicating the reverse charge needs to be applied.

 You’ll include this on your return at the VAT standard rate of 20% – just like you would if you hired a web developer in the UK.
 20% of £200 is £40 – so the reverse charge amount that needs to be added to your VAT submission is £40.